-The growing interest in drones has shown a flourishing footprint within the tech industry, meaning that every year sales are looking to continue increasing exponentially.
+The growing interest in drones has shown a flourishing footprint within the tech industry.
+Thus, this means that every year sales are looking to continue increasing exponentially.
 With some new features including 4K cameras, built-in GPS systems, drones are shifting their primary purpose of niche fun to being developed for farming, industrial inspection, and delivery purposes.

 Impact of Drones on Delivery Service Methods

-- Shift in focus to order fulfillment: A faster delivery system will increase the pressure on fulfillment warehouses to reduce the time it takes to pick and ship orders
+- Shift in focus to order fulfillment: A faster delivery system will increase the pressure on fulfillment warehouses.
+This will reduce the time it takes to pick and ship orders.

 - Increased use of real-time data: Consumers may change their minds about products or delivery times and places.
-Consumers would receive their packages far more quickly and reliably, which would build consumer trust and encourage repeat purchasing
+Consumers would receive their packages far more quickly and reliably.
+This would build consumer trust and would encourage repeat purchasing.

 - Appreciation of in-store experiences: As this new technology would intrigue a wide-variety of customers, this can prove to be a difficult thing for most physical stores.
 Physical retail stores would have to come up with unique in-store experiences to attract shoppers.